Azure/actions/communication guidelines.md

 ## Entities involved:
 #### 1. ACE team:
 Team responsible for building infrastructure & platform, maintaining and advocating Actions for Azure.
 This is us.
-  a) DL - ace-team@github.com
+> a.
+DL - ace-team@github.com

-  b) GitHub Team handles -at GitHub org - , Azure Org, MS Org
+> b.
+GitHub Team handles -GitHub org, Azure Org, MS Org

 #### 2. ACE Steering Committee:
 Steering body for the Azure Actions.
 This should be ACE Team + key stakeholders from Azure & MS. Ex for all the key decision making for Azure Actions it would be ACE Team + Key Stakeholders from Azure.
-  a) This can have folks from the MS team or community.
+> a) This can have folks from the MS team or community.

- b) Need to have a Teams channel for each org (for internal communication between ACE Team & MS Partner Team).
+> b) Need to have a Teams channel for each org (for internal communication between ACE Team & MS Partner Team).
 Need github handles & MS email ids for these members

- c) Need Team handles for these - would be used for tagging in any communication with Azure org/MS org, code reviews etc
+> c) Need Team handles for these - would be used for tagging in any communication with Azure org/MS org, code reviews etc

 #### 3. Action Maintainer Group:
 For each Action, the Action maintainer group would include ACE Team + Owners of the specific Action.
 The owners would be decided by the team who creates the Action.